-The A shaped shelters were in used for approximately 60 years.
+The A shaped shelters were in use for approximately 60 years.
 People not only set them up as an emergency shelters after the earthquakes but also figure on their proper seismic performances.

-As it was mentioned before the main purpose of the paper is to analyze the amount of success of these shelters innovation which shows the progress of local knowledge of the region.
-The While the implementation of wooden structures had been found several times in other kind of previous earthquake proof buildings either in Iran or its neighbor countries the dominant analysis of the paper will be focused on the shape of shelters as the innovative choice of local people.
-On the next sections of the essay firstly the history of use of wood in earthquake proof buildings of Mediterranean and Middle East including the A shaped shelters will be represented and then the shape perspective of the shelters in comparison to other common geometries have been used to built small dwellings will be thoroughly analyzed.
+As it was mentioned before the main purpose of the paper is to analyze the amount of success of this structural innovation which shows the progress of local knowledge in the region.
+The “A shaped” shelters have had two main innovative characteristic in comparison with Quchan traditional buildings.
+Firstly they had wooden structure and secondly their shapes were not cubic.

+On the next sections of the essay firstly the history of use of wood in earthquake proof buildings of Mediterranean and Middle East will be represented.
+Then the shape of the shelters in comparison to other common geometries have been used to build small dwellings will be thoroughly analyzed.

 A review on the wooden earthquake resistant structures of Mediterranean and Middle East